 To manage your privacy settings on Newspapers.com, please click here.

-Ancestry will maintain procedures consistent with applicable law for individuals to gain access to their collected personal information and, when appropriate, correct or delete their personal information.
+Ancestry will maintain procedures consistent with applicable law for individuals to gain access to personal information collected from them and, when required or appropriate, correct or delete the personal information they provided as further described below:

 i) Removal of personal information from public records.
 You should be aware that personal information may be publicly available through public record sources such as census records or birth, marriage and death records.
 Unfortunately we are not able to change the information in public records published on our Websites and you need to contact the entity responsible for such records.
 We will however consider requests for removal of personal information from the searchable indexes of the records we hold on a case-by-case basis.

 iii) Third party content.
-Ancestry also permits its Users to post documents, to annotate historical records and to post commentary related to historical documents.
-Although we prohibit Users from posting content that violates the privacy rights of others, Ancestry does not edit or approve User Provided Content.
-It is possible that another User will post your private information.
+Ancestry also permits its Users to post comments, upload documents, annotate historical records and to contribute other information through the Services.
+Although our Terms and Conditions prohibit Users from posting content that violates the privacy rights of others, Ancestry and its Group Companies disclaim any responsibility for User Provided Content.
+It is possible that another User will save, post, or re-post information about you.

 iv) Backup copies.
-Removed and deleted information may persist in backup copies for a reasonable time for our internal business purposes but will not be available to you or others.
+Removed and deleted information may persist in backup copies for a reasonable time for our internal business purposes but will not be available to you or other Users.

-Ancestry places great importance on the security of all personally identifiable information associated with our Users.
+Ancestry places great importance on the security of personal information.
 We have security measures in place to attempt to protect against the loss, misuse, unauthorized access, modification, or disclosure of User data under our control.
-For example our security and privacy practices are periodically reviewed and enhanced as necessary and only authorized personnel have access to personal information.
+Our security and privacy practices are periodically reviewed and enhanced as necessary.
+For example, we restrict access to personal information to authorized personnel.
 We use secure server software to encrypt financial information you input before it is sent to us.
-In addition, we use encryption when transmitting geo-location data on your mobile device.
-While we cannot guarantee that loss, misuse or alteration of data will not occur we use commercially reasonable efforts to prevent this.
-It is also important for you to guard against unauthorized access to your passwords and the unauthorized use of your computer.
+In addition, we use encryption when transmitting geo-location data on your mobile device, as well as other administrative, technical, and physical controls to prevent against loss, misuse, or unauthorized alteration of your data; however, we cannot guarantee and we do not warrant that loss, misuse, or alteration of data will not occur, and we are not responsible for the theft, destruction, or inadvertent disclosure of your information.
+Information security is a shared responsibility: it is important for you to guard against unauthorized access to your passwords and the unauthorized use of your computer.

-i) Non-Personal Information.
-When you visit our Websites, we may automatically collect information or computer-generated data that does not personally identify you (“Non-Personal Information”), such as the website from which you have come to our Websites, your Media Access Control address, your computer type, screen resolution, operating system version and Internet browser, as well as information based on your interaction with the Websites, such as web log information, page views, and IP addresses on an anonymized basis.
-We have to use your IP address and other Non-Personal Information to deliver the Websites and our Services to you and to help diagnose problems with our server.
-We may also collect Non-Personal Information such as demographic data, age groups, and your geographic areas, etc. Non-Personal Information also includes personal information that has been aggregated in a manner such that the end-product does not personally identify you or any other user of the Websites, for example, by using personal information to calculate the percentage of our users who have a particular telephone area code or who are female.
-This technology helps us compile aggregated statistics about our Users and their use of the Websites.
-We use these statistics to improve the design and content of the Websites and to prepare and deliver our marketing programs.
-Because Non-Personal Information does not personally identify you, we may use Non-Personal Information for any purpose, including sharing that information with our Group Companies and with other third parties.
-In some instances, we may combine Non-Personal Information with personal information (such as combining your name with your geographical location).
-If we do combine any Non-Personal Information with personal information, the combined information will be treated by us as personal information, as long as it is combined, and its use by us will be subject to this Privacy Statement.
+i) Non-personal, anonymized, and automatically-generated information.
+When you visit our Websites, we may collect information from or about you that does not personally identify you (“Non-Personal Information”).
+This includes demographic data, year of birth or age groups, geographic areas, and gender.
+This also includes computer-generated data that we automatically collect, such as the website from which you have come to our Websites, your Media Access Control address, your computer type, screen resolution, operating system version and Internet browser, as well as information based on your interaction with the Websites, such as web log information, page views, and IP addresses on an anonymized basis.
+We use your IP address, your device type, your website interactions, and other Non-Personal Information to deliver the Websites and our Services to you and to help diagnose problems with our servers.
+This technology helps us to, for example, compile aggregated statistics about our Users and their use of the Websites.
+We use these statistics to improve the design and content of the Websites, to prepare and deliver our marketing programs, and for research and other purposes.
+We may also collect or create anonymized information, which is information that has been stripped of information that traditionally permits identification of specific individuals, such as names and full dates of birth, and/or that has been aggregated in a manner so that you and other Users are not personally identified.
+Non-Personal Information may also include data that is aggregated or otherwise de-identified from personal information that we have collected from you.
+Because Non-Personal Information and anonymized information do not personally identify you, we may use either or both for any purpose, including sharing that information with our Group Companies and with other third parties.
+In some instances, we may combine Non-Personal Information with personal information; however, if we do combine any Non-Personal Information with personal information, the combined information will be treated by us as personal information, as long as it is combined, and its use by us will be subject to the terms applicable to personal information under this Privacy Statement.

 iv) Social media features.
 Our Websites may include social media features, such as the Facebook “Like” button and widgets, such as the "Share this” button or interactive mini-programs that run on our site.
 These features may collect your IP address, record which page you are visiting on our site, or set a cookie to enable the feature to function properly.
 Social media features and widgets are either hosted by a third party or hosted directly on our Websites.
-Your interactions with these features are governed by the privacy statement of the company providing it.
+Your interactions with these features are governed by the privacy statement of the companies providing each such feature.

 Ancestry strives to show you relevant advertisements both on our Websites and elsewhere on the Internet.
 Ancestry uses some third parties to show you Ancestry-related advertisements that are tailored to you based upon your interests or online behaviors.
 Any such targeted ads placed on our behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt-out of receiving such ads in the future.
-If you wish to not have your information used for the purpose of serving you targeted ads from us and our TRUSTe-compliant partners, you may opt-out by clicking here and here (you must do both to opt-out).
-In addition, if you are a Facebook user and would like to opt out of receiving Facebook ads personalized based on the websites you visit, please click here.
+If you wish to not have your information used by our third party partners for the purpose of serving you targeted ads, you may manage your choices here.
+Also, visit our Privacy Center here if you want to learn more about targeted advertising or how to opt out of targeted ads from other advertisers, such as Facebook.

-Please note that the above links do not opt you out of being served advertising.
+Please note that opting out of targeted advertising will not opt you out of being served non-targeted advertising.
 Because occasionally the Websites may be partially advertiser supported, you may not "turn off" the advertising that appears on the Website pages.
 You will continue to receive generic ads that may not be as relevant to you.
-If you are concerned about other interest-based ads you are receiving on other websites, you may want to visit http://www.networkadvertising.org/choices/ or http://www.aboutads.info/choices/ for additional opt-out information.
 Also, please note that if you delete, block or otherwise restrict cookies, or if you use a different computer or Internet browser, you may need to renew your opt-out choice.

 We may occasionally run contests, surveys, or other special promotions on our Websites in which we ask Users for personal information (like an email address or name) or demographic information (like a zip code, age, or income level).
 We use this data to run the contests or promotions and send users promotional material about our company or third parties we deal with.
 Participation in these surveys or contests is completely voluntary and you therefore have a choice whether or not to disclose this information.
 The participant’s contact information is also used to contact him or her when necessary and may be shared with other companies for promotional purposes, but only with your prior permission and under the terms and conditions specified when you take part in the promotion.
 At any time, you may opt-out of receiving future mailings of this kind by following the unsubscribe instructions in each promotional communication, or simply decline to take part in the promotions.

 We are committed to complying with all applicable laws and regulations governing the collection and use of personal information.
 From time to time, Ancestry will review its personal information collection, use, and disclosure practices in order to assure that we are complying with our Privacy Statement and all applicable laws and regulations.
-If we decide to change our Privacy Statement, we will issue an updated version of this Statement with an updated date legend and/or notify you via email, via the Websites or mobile applications or by other appropriate means prior to the change becoming effective if it is a significant change.
+If we decide to materially change our Privacy Statement, we will issue an updated version of this Statement with an updated date legend and/or notify you via email, via the Websites or by other appropriate means prior to the change becoming effective.
 You should review this Privacy Statement regularly to ensure you are familiar with any changes to it.
-If you do not consent to any changes to our Privacy Statement and as a result you would like us not to use or hold your information in accordance with the revised terms, you may notify us here so we can discontinue your account.
+If you do not consent to any changes to our Privacy Statement, you must stop using the Websites and the Services after the effective date of such changes, and you should notify us here so we can discontinue your account.

-If you have any questions about this Privacy Statement, Ancestry’s privacy practices, or your dealings with the Websites or mobile applications or mobile Websites, or wish to request access to and receive information about the personal information we maintain about you (note please that the right to access personal information may be limited in some circumstances), update and correct inaccuracies in your personal information, have the information blocked or deleted, as appropriate, or oppose (in case of legitimate reasons) the processing carried out with respect to your personal information, you can contact us via the information below.
+If you have any questions about this Privacy Statement, Ancestry’s privacy practices, your dealings with the Websites, or any disclosure of personal information to third parties for direct marketing purposes, or if you wish to request access to and receive information about the personal information we have received from and share about you (noting that your rights to access personal information may be limited in some circumstances), update and correct inaccuracies in the personal information we have about you, have the information blocked or deleted, as appropriate, or oppose (in case of legitimate reasons) the processing carried out with respect to personal information, you can contact us via the information below.
 We will respond to all access requests within 30 days.

-For Ancestry.com, please call (800) 262-3787, send an email to firstname.lastname@example.org, or visit http://help.ancestry.com/app/home.
+For Ancestry.com or any of our mobile applications, please call (800) 262-3787 or send us a message at https://support.ancestry.com/s/contactsupport.
 If you would like to access your Ancestry.com account details, please click here.

 For Newspapers.com, please call (877) 519-0129, send an email to firstname.lastname@example.org, or visit http://www.newspapers.com/contact.
 If you would like to access your Newspapers.com account details, please click here.

-For all three Websites, official correspondence must be sent via postal mail to:
+For all of the Websites, official correspondence must be sent via postal mail to:

 Ancestry.com Operations Inc.